 The main treatment for ALL is chemotherapy.
-Some people may also have radiotherapy, targeted therapies or a stem cell transplant.
-This will depend on the type of ALL you have and how well treatment is working.
+Other treatments that may be used include targeted therapy and a stem cell transplant.
+Your course of treatment will depend on the type of ALL you have and how it responds to treatment.

 The aim of treatment for ALL is to get rid of the leukaemia cells and allow the bone marrow to work normally again.
-When there is no sign of the leukaemia and the marrow is working normally this is called remission.
-With treatment, more than 9 out of 10 adults (90%) with ALL will go into remission.
+This is called remission.

 After treatment, doctors use blood and bone marrow tests to check if you are in remission.
 If the tests can’t find any leukaemia cells the doctor will say you are in remission.